dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0801.md

 Lifetime of hydrogen if it could radiate

 Assuming that the ground state of hydrogen could radiate as an oscillating dipole (because of the orbiting electron), estimate the time 𝜏 required for it to radiate its binding energy 𝐸0.
-The ground state of hydrogen is protected by quantum mechanics—there is no lower-energy state to go to—but many of hydrogen's higher-energy states have a lifetime comparable to 𝜏.
+The ground state of hydrogen is protected by quantum mechanics — there is no lower-energy state to go to — but many of hydrogen's higher-energy states have a lifetime comparable to 𝜏.

-9.3.3 Gravitational radiation from a quadrupole Having started with acoustics and practiced with electromagnetics, we can extend our analysis of radiation to gravitational waves—without solving the equations of general relativity.
+9.3.3 Gravitational radiation from a quadrupole Having started with acoustics and practiced with electromagnetics, we can extend our analysis of radiation to gravitational waves — without solving the equations of general relativity.
 In acoustics, radiation could be produced by a monopole (a point charge).
 In electromagnetics, radiation could be produced by a dipole but not by a monopole.
 Building a dipole requires charges of two signs.
 Because the gravitational equivalent of charge is mass, which comes in one sign, there is no way to make a gravitational dipole.

 Therefore, gravitational radiation requires a quadrupole.
 A quadrupole is to a dipole what a dipole is to a monopole.
-It is two nearby dipoles with opposite strengths—so that their fields almost cancel.
+It is two nearby dipoles with opposite strengths — so that their fields almost cancel.

 2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae